 The RTW plan would specify that EES employment supports are time-limited, but with an option for an extension.
 We suggest using the end of the seventh month after the date on which the EES allows employment supports as the default termination date, with exceptions allowed under various circumstances.
 Under that specification, the default termination date for those allowed EES employment supports exactly five months after their disability onset date would correspond to the 12-month anniversary of disability onset.
 If the worker has not yet returned to substantial work because of a medical condition and despite an RTW effort, the EES would likely determine that the worker is eligible for SSDI (below).
-Of course, EES allowances may be made later than the fifth month after disability onset, in which case the 12-month anniversary of disability onset would occur before the termination date for employment supports.
+Of course, EES allowances may be made later than the fifth month after disability onset, in which case the 12-month anniversary of disability onset, supports.
 Our sense is that RTW supports should continue for the full seven months, unless there is another reason to terminate them.

 The EES may terminate RTW support before the specified termination date for one of two reasons.
 First, the worker's RTW counselor could recommend early redetermination of SSDI eligibility because of strong evidence that the worker will not return to substantial work by the planned termination date, even with support-for example, because of an increase in the severity of the worker's medical condition.
 We would expect the EES to allow SSDI for most such cases.
 Second, the counselor may recommend termination because of the worker's persistent lack of cooperation in the RTW effort (that is, termination for cause).
-Lack of cooperation will be evidenced by failure to meet appointments; failure to adhere to evidence-based treatment; failure to apply for substantial work when work within the individual's performance capacity is available in the community; or for behaviors that reduce the likelihood of employment, such as criminal activity or substance abuse.
-The RTW plan would specify possible reasons for termination for cause, and the worker would agree to the conditions by signing the plan.
-If RTW support is terminated for cause, the worker could request a redetermination of SSDI eligibility, but the expectation is that the EES would not make an allowance.
-At that point, the worker's only recourse would be an appeal to SSA (outlined later in this section).
+Lack of cooperation will be evidenced by failure to meet appointments; failure to adhere to evidence-based treatment; failure to apply for substantial work when work within the individual's performance capacity is available in the community; or for behaviors that reduce the likelihood of employment, such as criminal activity or substance abuse.12 The RTW plan would specify possible reasons for termination for cause, and the worker would agree to the conditions by signing the plan.
+If RTW support is terminated for cause, the worker could request a redetermination of SSDI eligibility,

-We assume the EES would not actively track criminal activity.
+12 We assume the EES would not actively track criminal activity.
 The high prevalence of opioid abuse for treatment of pain is likely to make avoidance and treatment of substance abuse an important component of RTW plans.
 One option is to require the RTW plan to include treatment for substance abuse if a problem is identified, then provide qualified providers with some discretion to determine when to terminate cash support for failure to cooperate.
 In such instances, substance abuse would likely be material to the work disability, which would make the worker ineligible for SSDI under current law.